How do call numbers work?

 When looking for books, a lot depends on how much you know about what you're looking for.
 Knowing the call numbers will help you a lot regardless of how you choose to search for the resources you need -- you can always, always just go to the shelves themselves and look around.
 These numbers will help prevent you from getting completely lost in the stacks.

-If, however, you prefer a less old-fashioned approach, here are two ways you can use our catalog, ALADIN, to find what you're looking for.
-The link to ALADIN is available in the box to the left -- it's called "ALADIN (Catalog)."
+If, however, you prefer a less old-fashioned approach, here are two ways you can use our Classic catalog.
 We'll be using a book about English and French etymology as an example.

 If you're not too sure exactly what topic you're looking for:

 - When you're in the Library's Classic Catalog, follow this procedure: